tientong98/LongitudinalRestUICL/Subject-Level Analysis/README.md

 to create 300 spherical ROIs, or any other seeds of interest from this atlas

-# 8. Post-processing after fMRIPrep: Nuisance Regression & Signal extraction
+# 8. Post-processing after fMRIPrep

 Code in: [afterfMRIPrep_01runall.sh](https://github.com/tientong98/RestUICL/blob/main/Subject-Level%20Analysis/afterfMRIPrep_01runall.sh).
 A wrapper to run all steps after fMRIPrep